StevenBlack/vocab/README.md

 ### sitomanic
 An abnormal or even neurotic craving for food.
-The next time you sit down with a spoon and a half gallon of ice cream, just grin and say you're having an attack of sitomania.

 ### skeuomorph